vegaprotocol/specs/specs/0044-lp-mechanics.md

     - [ ] Each active market has one bond account per liquidity provider, per settlement asset for that market.
     - [ ] When a liquidity provider transaction is approved, the size of their staked bond is immediately transferred from their general account to this bond account.
     - [ ] A liquidity provider can only prompt a transfer of funds to or from this account by submitting a valid transaction to create, increase, or decrease their commitment to the market, which must be validated and pass all checks (e.g. including those around minimum liquidity commitment required, when trying to reduce commitment).
-    Transfers to/from whe this account also occur when it is used for settlementor margin shortfall, when penalties are applied, and if the account is under-collateralised because of these uses and is subsequently topped up to the commitment amount during collateral search (see below)
+    Transfers to/from this account also occur when it is used for settlementor margin shortfall, when penalties are applied, and if the account is under-collateralised because of these uses and is subsequently topped up to the commitment amount during collateral search (see below)
     - [ ] Collateral withdrawn from this account may only be transferred to either:
       - [ ] The insurance pool of the market (in event of penalties/slashing)
       - [ ] The liquidity provider's margin account or the network's settlement account/other participant's margin acounts (during a margin search and mark to market settlement) in the event that they have zero balance in their general account.